bluehalo/ngx-leaflet-markercluster/README.md

 [![Build Status][travis-image]][travis-url]

 > Extension to the @asymmetrik/angular2-leaflet package for Angular 2+
 > Provides leaflet.markercluster integration into Angular 2 projects.
-Compatible with Leaflet v1.0.x and @asymmetrik/leaflet-d3 v2.x
+Compatible with Leaflet v1.0.x and leaflet.markercluster v1.x

 > Supports Angular v4, Ahead-of-Time compilation (AOT), and use in Angular-CLI based projects